Call4Cloud | MMP-C | Autopilot | Device Preparation

 This SslClientCertSearchCriteria Registry key, as shown below, is based upon the entdmid (unique device ID for Intune…) and some additional stuff added.

-Based on that outcome the OMADMClient, knows where to find the certificate with that subject name in the given store AKA FindCertificateInStore
+Based on that outcome, the OMADMClient, knows where to find the certificate with that subject name in the given store AKA FindCertificateInStore

-I assume that when you have 2 certificates with the same deviceid, that value isn’t going to be set and with it, you could end up in a world of pain and syncing issues.
+I assume that when you have two certificates with the same deviceid, that value isn’t going to be set and with it, you could end up in a world of pain and syncing issues.

 Summing it up: